ReflectionHLE/ReflectionHLE/notes-restoration.md

 GAMEVER_WOLFREV is defined in all projects, with different values.
 It is intended to represent a revision of development of the Wolfenstein 3D codebase.
-Usually, it is based on some *guessed* date (e.g., an original modification date of the EXE), but it does not have to be the case.
+Usually, this revision value is based on some *guessed* date (e.g., an original modification date of the EXE), but it does not have to be the case.

 For instance, N3DWT10 uses a WOLFREV in-between the revisions